mithril-security/bastionlab/docs/docs/homepage/homepage.md

 # 👋 Welcome to BastionLab!

-Where data owners and data scientists can securely collaborate without exposing data - opening the way to projects that were too risky to consider.
+<font size="5"><span style="font-weight: 200">Where data owners and data scientists can securely collaborate without exposing data - opening the way to projects that were too risky to consider. </font></span>

 ## What is BastionLab?